Are you on a <$10 budget? Or are you on a >$50 budget?

 Sure, traveling is fun, but plane rides suck.
 Consider getting them something fun to do on their many flights, like this set of crosswords, sudoku, word searches, and other types of brain games.
 If not brain games, whatever time passing activity they’re into!

-These are all over the Internet, but they’re actually a cute, visual, and satisfying way to remember where you’ve been.
+Scratch off travel maps are all over the Internet, and they’re actually a cute, visual, and satisfying way to remember where you’ve been.
 Alternatively, you could get them a regular map for a more classic wall decoration.

 Language learning books/CDs ($$-$$$)